 In January 2013, I moved all of my sales to TeachersPayTeachers.com and I now sell exclusively through that site.
 I display my products here on Teaching Resources, but all of the product links go to the item's sales page on TpT.
 I love TpT because they handle any customer service issues and you can save your purchases on their site.

 I am grateful to the teachers who share the Teaching Resources website and Candler’s Classroom Connections with their colleagues!
 Every time you purchase one of my products, you are helping me to keep the Teaching Resources site online and full of free content.
 I also appreciate the active participation on the Teaching Resources Facebook page where caring educators from all over the world share great strategies, helpful websites, and excellent resources with each other.
 Thanks for your ongoing support and willingness to collaborate!

-You'll find some affiliate links scattered throughout my site, but they are only for books or items that I would recommend myself, although I'm not actually the Amazon affiliate myself.
-The official statement I'm required to include on my website is as follows, "Sheila Colby is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com."
+You'll find some affiliate links scattered throughout my site, but they are only for books or items that I would recommend myself.
+Most of the affiliate links are from Amazon.com, and I'm required to include the following statement on my website, "Laura Candler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com."
+There you have it!